billdthompson/parse-wiki-pages/README.md

-## Parsing Page records Out of Wikimedia Data Dumps
+## A Python Tool to Extract Page Records from Wikimedia SQL Data Dumps

 **Author**: Bill Thompson (biltho@mpi.nl)

 #### Summary
 A Simple python script to extract a record of all pages in a given wikipedia from [Wikimedia](https://dumps.wikimedia.org) sql dumps.
-Writes out a csv with ("page_id", "page_namespace", "page_title", and "page_len") columns
+Writes out a csv with ("page_id", "page_namespace", "page_title", and "page_len") columns.

 Usage: